 We can’t have a stress response all day, no rest in between, repeat in infinity and expect to thrive.
 That’s modern life bonkers.Man with perspective

 Burnout, occupational burnout, exhaustion disorder or once in a while even chronic fatigue syndrome seems to be used quite interchangeably.
-As long as everyone knows what we’re talking about that’s just fine – and the point is that it’s caused by stress without sufficient recovery for a duration of at least six months and can make people extremely disabled and totally unrecognizable compared to how they used to be.
-It was previously known as burnout and is more or less a modern phenomena – a consequence of the stress of modern life, which have turned into one of the most common reasons for sick leave today with all its long term consequences.
+As long as everyone knows what we’re talking about that’s just fine – and the point is that it’s caused by stress without sufficient recovery for a longer duration, generally months, and can make people extremely disabled and totally unrecognizable compared to how they used to be.
+It seems as if it’s almost exclusively a phenomena of society today – a consequence of the stress of modern life.
+Where stress have turned into one of the most common reasons for sick leave today with all its long term consequences.
 But are the usual treatment methods really effective?
 How are you cared for?
 Is it working?

 Exhaustion and burn out in its real form will lead to plenty of issues.
 The ones below are some of the really common ones.
 Recognize any of them?
 They are at least some of the most debilitating.

 Physical pain – everywhere, or in places without any good reason what so ever.
 Except… there might be a reason here.
 Psychosomatic pain from a brain signalling for help and doing everything in its power to try to pull the emergency break for a chance to rest and recover.
-Some common examples are headaches, back pain and spasms, trouble with the forearms and hands, making the hands and feet mostly painful and dysfunctional, rather than lovely tools you’d like to use.
+Some common examples are headaches, back pain and spasms, trouble with the forearms/legs and hands/feet, making the hands and feet mostly painful and dysfunctional, rather than lovely tools you’d like to use.
 Perhaps some chest pain?

 Sleep, this once lovely thing – where are you now?
 Nowadays it’s exhausting even to sleep.
 Or try to anyway.
 If you get any at all, in between the episodes of sleeplessness.
 Do you sleep anything or are you rather just rolling around in bed all night?